diffusor/taketake/design/robust_file_copy.rst

 index into all its outbound queues.
 A terminal token is used to indicate that there are no more items to process.

-0. Verify all unit tests pass and process command line arguments
+0. Verify all unit tests pass; process and validate command line arguments

 1. **setup**: *[global]* Determine wavs to process